Coronary Artery Disease (CAD)

 Coronary artery disease (CAD) is the most prevalent heart disease.
 Its complications (arrhythmia, angina pectoris, and heart attack) are the leading causes of death.

 CAD is most often caused by atherosclerosis, which is when plaque (a waxy material made of cholesterol, fatty compounds, calcium, and a blood-clotting substance called fibrin) develops in the arteries and causes blockages.

 High blood pressure, high cholesterol and triglycerides, and smoking can all cause plaque to form on the inner walls of your arteries

 The main symptom of atherosclerosis is chest pain (angina pectoris).
 The process of atherosclerosis may begin in youth and can cause symptoms when patients are in their 30s or not until their 50s or 60s.
 Chest pain does not always happen; ischemia (lack of oxygen to the heart) is called “silent” when it causes no symptoms.

-Methods of diagnosis for CAD
+Methods of diagnosis for coronary artery disease

 - An electrocardiogram (ECG or EKG), which monitors your heart’s electrical activity.

 - A nuclear stress test.
 A radioactive substance is injected into your bloodstream to assess blood flow in your arteries.

 - Echocardiography.
 This test uses sound waves to create an image of the heart and assess its operation.